MrShaw47/Facebook-Login-Page-Clone/README.md

 # Facebook-Login-Page-Clone
-This webpage is a clone of the Facebook Login Page made using HTML and Tailwind CSS
+This webpage is a clone of Facebook's Login Page made using HTML and Tailwind CSS.